 Look at the Miseast where ISIS has been blowing up ancient monuments.
 I’ll bet they feel justified too.

-To all of you who are for erasing history…?
+To all of you that are for erasing history, which faces should be removed?

 I’m not sure to whom this question is addressed, since I’m not aware of anyone who is for erasing history.
 I do know of many who are in favor of whitewashing history, however, by failing to acknowledge that the Civil War was waged by political and military leaders who committed treason to preserve the institution of slavery.
 I do know that these metal monuments that predominately white southerners (and white supremacists) are so passionate about preserving were largely erected long after the Civil War as a way to show resistance to racial equality for blacks.